w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of borders and icons that do not convey function or information.
 Explain that they serve ornamental purposes.
-* Provide examples of images and graphics that are necessary to understand the overall content, and explain that they have a contrast ratio requirement of at least 3:1.
+* Provide examples of images and graphics that are necessary to understand the overall content and explain that they have a contrast ratio requirement of at least 3:1.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-* Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devicess.
+* Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devices.
 Assess how students understand the requirement for decorative images to have appropriate contrast ratios and to resize depending on the user needs and preferences.

 ### Topic: Text Alternatives